From Dr. Natalie Meiri’s Clinical Pearl Stories:

 Rachel had a positive outcome at the end of her 12 visits and didn’t need the MRI.
 Not only did her TMJ pain and headaches go away, she also found more energy, better posture and slept better.
 Therefore, she continued to get her spine aligned with regular chiropractic care.

-Meiri Chiropractic in North Palm Beach offers a range of body treatments to bring pain relief and healing for a variety of conditions.
+Meiri Chiropractic in West Palm Beach offers a range of body treatments to bring pain relief and healing for a variety of conditions.
 We offer chiropractic care for temporomandibular joint (T.M.J.) disorder caused by stress, poor alignment, trauma and other issues.
-Contact us today to learn more about chiropractic care for temporomandibular joint (T.M.J.) disorder or to make an appointment in North Palm Beach.
+Contact us today to learn more about chiropractic care for temporomandibular joint (T.M.J.) disorder or to make an appointment in West Palm Beach.

 5601 Corporate Way, Ste 102